myklst/terraform-provider-st-alicloud/docs/data-sources/slb_load_balancers.md

 ### Optional

+- `region` (String) The region of the SLBs.
+Default to use region configuredin the provider.
+- `access_key` (String) The access key that have permissions to list SLBs.
+Default to use access key configured in the provider.
+- `secret_key` (String) The secret key that have permissions to lsit SLBs.
+Default to use secret key configured in the provider.
 - `name` (String) The name of the SLBs.
 - `tags` (Map of String) A map of tags assigned to the SLB instances.